careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 The response returns a single data node which contains a list of normalized companies.
 These normalized companies are ordered by the confidence score.
 Each normalized company has a normalized company name (string), a naics ID (string), a naics description (string), a country (string), a state(string), a city(string), a postal code(string), and a confidence (double).
 Confidence scores range from 0.0 to 1.0.

-Additional with each normalized company Company Normaliztion will also return the version of the data used to preform the normalization.
+Additionaly within the data Company Normaliztion will also return the version of the data used to preform the normalization.
+Current Data Version for Company Depot: "0.0.2" Current Data Version for DataDotCom: "35.0"

 #Versioning